-The New Jersey Cannabis Regulatory Commission (NJCRC) has released incomplete adult-use cannabis market rules.
+The New Jersey Cannabis Regulatory Commission (NJCRC) has released incomplete adult-use NJ cannabis market rules.

 NJCRC Chair Diana Houenou said at the last NJCRC meeting that rules on cannabis consumption lounges and edibles “were forthcoming.”
-The new cannabis rules do not address those areas in detail.
+The released NJ cannabis rules do not address those areas in detail.

 “Sales of food, beverages, alcohol, or tobacco on the premises of a cannabis business are prohibited,” the rules say.
 However, they do allow company cafeterias.
 Many want to sell at least water if not have a full kitchen at a lounge.
 A lot of stores like Staples also sell soda at the front.

 Wax and shatter were included among the products allowed, along with infused syrup, pills, tablets, capsules, chewable forms, skin creams, suppositories, and oral suspensions.

 Many of New Jersey’s large employers, business associations, and conservatives are concerned about guidance on workers high on the job.
 That was also missing.

 “Until such time that the Commission, in consultation with the Police Training Commission … develops standards for a Workplace Impairment Recognition Expert certification, no physical evaluation of an employee being drug tested in accordance … shall be required,” the NJ cannabis rules say.